mjstewart/commentarr/README.md

 * Wildfly

 ## Deployment
-Gradle to build the war and [gradle-ssh-plugin](https://gradle-ssh-plugin.github.io/) to automatically deploy to wildfly running on a ubuntu server located on my home network.
+Gradle to build the war and [gradle-ssh-plugin](https://gradle-ssh-plugin.github.io/) for deployment into wildfly.